 All information is de-identified, to maintain confidentiality of the database.

-The latest report from the ACGR was released in 2015.
+The latest report from the ACGR was released in 2018.
 The report included data on both full-thickness penetrating grafts and partial-thickness lamellar grafts.
-It focused on grafts performed from the year 2000 onwards, and the census date for the grafts analysed was 31/03/2014.
-Data were analysed for the approximately 11,000 penetrating corneal grafts registered since 2000, plus just under 5,000 lamellar grafts registered over the same period.
+The census date for the grafts analysed was 31/07/2017.
+Data were analysed for more than 24,000 penetrating corneal grafts registered since 1985, plus approximately 7,000 lamellar grafts registered over the same period.

 At registration, we seek information on the recipient, the donor, the eye bank practices and the operative procedure.
 Follow-up then occurs at approximately yearly intervals for an indefinite period, and ceases upon loss of the graft, or the death or loss-to-follow-up of the patient.
 At each round of follow-up, we request information on the graft and visual outcome, and on relevant post-operative events and treatments.